 Mrs. Robert Easton, a member, was a friend of the prominent architect Julia Morgan.
 She was asked to design a clubhouse and she submitted two plans.
 One plan was larger and more elaborate, but based on the monies available, the second was chosen.
 Ms Morgan was paid $630 for her work.
 She would, of course, become world famous for her work on Hearst Castle.

 A contract was signed on June 9, 1928 with the O. C. Marriott & Company Construction Firm to begin construction of the clubhouse.
 The total bill was $12,959.00.
 More fund raising was conducted so that the club could buy furniture and a lovely grand piano (which is still used today).

 Opening Day in the new clubhouse was held on October 26, 1928.
 All city clubs were invited to attend an afternoon reception and tea.
 Then a dance was held for members and their husbands and sweethearts in the evening.

-In September, 1952, a contract was let to put a roof over the front porch and to remove the doors and walls between the Fireside Room and the auditorium.
+In September, 1952, O.J.
+Reiner Co. was contracted to put a roof over the front porch and to remove the doors and walls between the Fireside Room and the auditorium.
 Santa Maria became a boom town after the World War II and Club membership exploded.
 More space was needed and the Tea Room was added, as well as a storage room and additional space in the kitchen.
 Several remodels have occurred over the years.